Last month we wrote our October update on Covid-19 in Bali, while keeping you posted on our Instagram stories whenever there's news.

 When will Bali re-open its borders for international tourism?

 Indonesia has first announced that Bali would be open again for foreigners September 1.
 But after rising Coronavirus cases in Indonesia it has been pushed forward to January 2021.
-No official exact date has been released - and right now news is circulating that this date will be changed to December 1st.
-Not celebrating yet, this information is not official!
+No official exact date has been released.

 I’m still in Bali on tourist visa, when do I need to leave the country?